GOOD STOLEN ARTICLE FOR OUR GRANITE LEADERS!

 4. Micromanagement.

 I remember an elder’s meeting years ago where one of our elders looked at me and said, “I don’t know whether you’ll ever be able to let go.”
 I've never forgotten that.
 The more I micromanage, the more I interfere with the mission and leadership potential of others.
-I wrote this post about the journey away from being a control freak.
+I wrote this post about the journey away from being a control freak.5.
+Distraction.

 Every day, there’s a battle for focus.
 Stay focused on the ministry and mission.
 Not on the critics.
 Not on neat, shiny diversions.
-Keep your focus.
+Keep your focus.6.
+Not giving others permission to tell you the truth.

 Many leaders say they want to hear what people think, but really don’t.
 Here are two questions I’m starting to ask my direct reports every month: